Skip to main content

 YOUR_OTHER_ENV_VAR=value

-Now you need to note that when using an .env file, you will need to transder all enviroment variables from the docker-compose.yml file to the .env file.
-An .env file will ovveride any variables set in the .yml file.
-Using an .env file for the DB / Redis wont be neccessary.
+When using an .env file, you will need to transfer all environment variables from the docker-compose.yml file to the .env file.
+An .env file will override any variables set in the .yml file.
+Using an .env file for the DB / Redis won’t be necessary.